midnxghtpulse/labor-law-claims-analysis/README.md

 next up:

-* prepare the final views for power bi
+* create reusable sql views for power bi
+* connect power bi to postgresql
+* build the overview page
+* build the association explorer
-* build the dashboard
+* build the court dna page
-* polish the final insights and documentation
+* refine the final insights and documentation

 ---